Landlord insurance and tenants – how property use affects your cover

 If a family member lives in the home and pays rent under a tenancy agreement, you’ll usually need landlord insurance.
 This gives you cover for things like loss of rent or intentional damage by tenants.
 Read more on our landlord insurance page.

-If it’s a second dwelling on your property that a family member lives in permanently (without renting it out commercially), this usually requires a separate own home policy for each dwelling.
+If it’s a second dwelling on your property that a family member lives in permanently and you don’t want/need specific landlord benefits such as loss of rents , this usually requires a separate own home policy for each dwelling.
 More details are here: second dwelling – family lives in it.

 Examples:

-- Your brother pays rent → landlord insurance
+- Your brother pays rent and you want to cover that rent income → landlord insurance

 - Your parents live in a granny flat rent-free → own home insurance